 Experiments also show that the benefits of carbon dioxide for plants are not restricted to faster and greater growth; the efficiency with which they consume water is also increased.
 Consequently, all else being equal, under higher carbon dioxide conditions, less water is needed to increase a plant's biomass by any given amount.
-In other words, higher carbon dioxide levels increase plants' ability to adapt to water-limited (or drought) conditions, precisely the conditions that are some environmentalists claim are already occurring - notwithstanding IPCC's findings to the contrary - or will occur in the future.
+In other words, higher carbon dioxide levels increase plants' ability to adapt to water-limited (or drought) conditions, precisely the conditions that some environmentalists claim are already occurring - notwithstanding the finding of the Intergovernmental Panel on Climate Change (IPCC) to the contrary - or will occur in the future.